 The management board must consist of natural persons who are appointed by the supervisory board.
-The Corporate Governance Code requires that, when appointing management board members, the supervisory board must pay attention to diversity and shall, in particular, aim for an appropriate representation of women on the management board.
+The Corporate Governance Code requires that, when appointing management board members, the supervisory board must consider aspects of diversity and, in particular, aim for appropriate representation of women on the management board.
 From August 2022, the management board of a listed company obliged to ensure equal representation of employees pursuant to the Co-Determination Act (see below) and consisting of more than three members must be composed of at least one woman and at least one man.

 Members of the management board may not be appointed for a period exceeding five years.
 For first-time appointments, the Corporate Governance Code recommends that members of the management board should not be appointed for more than three years.
 The appointment may be renewed or the term of office may be extended, provided that the term of each renewal or extension does not exceed five years.

 The supervisory board may dismiss members of the management board only for good cause.
-Good cause is, in particular, deemed to exist in the event of material breaches of duty; for example, if a management board member is not able to properly fulfil his or her duties (e.g., owing to long-term illness or a lack of required skills or knowledge) or when the general meeting has adopted a vote of no confidence and provided that the vote has not been adopted for apparently inappropriate reasons.
+Good cause is deemed to exist, in particular, in the event of material breaches of duty, for example, if a management board member is not able to properly fulfil his or her duties (e.g., owing to long-term illness or a lack of required skills or knowledge) or when the general meeting passes a vote of no confidence and the vote is not passed for apparently inappropriate reasons.

 Composition of the supervisory board

 The supervisory board must consist of at least three members, who are generally elected by the shareholders' meeting.
-The maximum number of supervisory board members permitted by law increases depending on the amount of the stock corporation's registered share capital.
+The maximum number of supervisory board members permitted by law increases according to the amount of the stock corporation's registered share capital.

 When a stock corporation generally has more than 500 employees (without taking into account any employees of group companies), one-third of the supervisory board members must be employee representatives pursuant to the One-Third Participation Act.
 In companies with more than 2,000 employees (taking into account employees of group companies), pursuant to the Co-Determination Act, half of the supervisory board members must be employee representatives.
-At least 30 per cent of the supervisory board members of listed companies with more than 2,000 employees must be women and at least 30 per cent must be men.
-In addition, companies that are either listed or subject to employee representation rules must adopt certain target ratios regarding the representation of female members on their supervisory and management boards, and in their senior management.
+At least 30 per cent of the supervisory board members of a listed company subject to the Co-Determination Act must be women and at least 30 per cent must be men.
+In addition, companies that are either listed or subject to employee representation rules must adopt certain targets for the representation of female members on their supervisory and management boards and in their senior management.

 In stock corporations listed on a regulated market, one member of the supervisory board must have expertise in accounting and another member in auditing.
 The members of the supervisory board must jointly be knowledgeable in the business sector of their corporation.
-According to the Corporate Governance Code, the supervisory board should be composed in such a way that its members jointly have the knowledge, ability and experience to properly carry out its tasks and shall include an adequate number of independent members.
+According to the Corporate Governance Code, the composition of the supervisory board should be such that its members jointly have the knowledge, ability and experience to properly carry out its tasks and include an adequate number of independent members.